 Small, miniature shrines dot the steps around the Kund.
 There are 108 of them to coincide with the number considered auspicious by the Hindus.

-There are four larger shrines dedicated to Vishnu, Ganesha, Shiva and Sitala Mata.
+Besides these, there are four larger shrines dedicated to Vishnu, Ganesha, Shiva, and Sitala Mata.

 Then there is Sabha Mandap commonly described as "a magnificent style of pillared splendor".
 This is the place that was meant for religious gatherings and conferences.
 Open on all sides with four doorways, the piece de resistance is its unique walnut-shaped ceiling supported by 52 spectacular pillars.
-Each of these is intricately carved with every inch of available space recounting scenes form Ramayana, Mahabharata etc.
+Each of these is intricately carved with every inch of available space recounting scenes from Ramayana, Mahabharata and the Krishna Leela (the childhood antics of Lord Krishna).

 How to Reach: